-All the excitement and hope of the new year — setting new goals, changing your mindset and chasing your dream of a perfect body — unfortunately comes with a big, fat asterisk.
+We’re a few months into 2022, so we have to ask: Has all the excitement and hope of the new year — setting new goals, changing your mindset and chasing your dream of a perfect body — already dissipated?

 Our aim, then, is to prevent you from becoming part of the statistical majority.
-Here’s how to start right, stick to it and have a blast in the process.
+Here’s how to get a fresh start, stick to it and have a blast in the process.

 The most common problem for resolutioners is adopting a program that is overly ambitious and pushes you too far, too fast.
 This three-week plan is ideal for anyone, whether you’re a beginner who has never touched a weight before or someone who has been training for years.